 make an appointment

-Our comprehensive evaluations provide a snapshot of your child’s thinking skills, learning and memory abilities, executive functioning, motor coordination, emotional and behavioral health, and social language.
-Just as importantly, we take a strengths-based approach and work to identify your child’s unique abilities, interests, and areas of resilience alongside areas where additional support may be helpful.
+Our comprehensive evaluations provide a snapshot of your child’s thinking skills, learning and memory abilities, executive functioning, motor coordination, emotional and behavioral health, and social language skills.

 To learn more about our assessment process, click HERE